swatibhalla05/Docker-caddy/README.md

 In this project, we will use Docker to deploy Crate in a container, which simplifies the installation and management process.

+**Why Use Docker for Crade?**

+Deploying Crade using Docker offers several advantages:

+- **Ease of Deployment**: Docker simplifies the setup by packaging Crade and its dependencies into containers.
+- **Isolation**: Each service (web server, database, etc.) runs in its own container, reducing conflicts and ensuring a clean environment.
+- **Scalability**: Add resources or scale services independently without disrupting operations.
+- **Portability**: Run Crade on any system that supports Docker, making it highly portable across different environments.
+- **Efficiency**: Docker images are lightweight and allow for faster deployments compared to traditional virtual machines.
+- **Simplified Maintenance**: Manage updates and dependencies more effectively by simply replacing or updating individual containers.

+Docker empowers organizations to deploy Crade with minimal manual configuration, saving time and ensuring reliability.

 **Learning Objectives:**

 By the end of this tutorial, you will be able to: